Kampus-Merdeka-Software-Engineering/BE-2-Bandung-15/README.md

-# Simple app for our 'Gallery Hotel' Capstone Project using Express.js and Prisma
+# Simple app for our 'Gallery Hotel' Capstone Project using Express.js, MySQL, and Prisma

 # Langkah-langkah pengerjaan project ini